-We have reserved \$2.6 million for these penalties as of September 30, 2005, of which \$1.9 million was recorded prior to the third quarter.
+We have reserved \$1.9 million for these penalties as of June 30, 2005.
 This amount is included in cost of sales.
-The amount reserved is based upon our assessment of the current status of negotiations with the NZCC.

 KANZ and Koppers Arch Australia are majority-owned subsidiaries of Koppers Arch Investments, which is an Australian joint venture owned 51% by World-Wide Ventures Corporation (our indirect subsidiary) and 49% by Hickson Nederland BV.
 KANZ and Koppers Arch Australia manufacture and market wood preservative products throughout New Zealand and Australia, respectively.